brysgo/brysgo.github.io/content/post/2020-07-21-My-AI-Story-(23)-e5cf6d.md

 date: 2020-07-21T17:03:40.024Z
 ---

-Learning in school was very difficult for me because I was more of a hands on learning and school was very heavy on lecturing.
-When I have things like that which frustrate me, I try and solve them with technology.
+Learning in school was very difficult for me because I was more of a hands on learner and school was very heavy on lecturing.
+When I am in situations that frustrate me, I try and solve them with technology.
 This was what I had planned to do with my ed tech company "Socrenchus."
 Before Socrenchus though, I was interning in Mountain View and I got to meet some of the AI great's.
 I saw an article about his interest in education technology, and I cold emailed [Peter Norvig](https://norvig.com/), who was working in the same building as me, to ask if he wanted to get lunch.

 To my surprise, he responded and wanted to have lunch.
 He assumed that because I got an internship at Google, I was smart, and I was star struck.
 We had lunch and talked about AI and education.
 He introduced me to [Sebastian Thrun](https://en.wikipedia.org/wiki/Sebastian_Thrun), who had an ed-tech startup that was looking to hire it's first engineer.